vijaya49/devops-senior-challenge/README.md

 ---

-# Simple Time Service on AWS ECS Fargate with Terraform
+# CI-CD: Simple Time Service on AWS ECS Fargate with Terraform

 This repository contains a sample microservice called `simple-time-service` deployed on AWS ECS Fargate using Infrastructure as Code (IaC) with Terraform.
 CI/CD pipelines are managed using GitHub Actions.